Warracknabeal: History

 The original inhabitants of the area around Warracknabeal were the Wotjobaluk tribe of Aboriginal people.
 The town's name is believed to derive from an Aboriginal expression meaning "place of big gums shading the water hole".
 The earliest European settlers in the area included Andrew and Robert Scott, who established the first run of the name.

 The Post Office opened on 1 September 1861 and was known as Werracknebeal until 1885.

-Amongst the historical buildings are an 1872 prison cell built from red and yellow gum, a Tudor-style post office, several 19th-century hotels and pubs, and a four-storey water tower from 1886.
+Among the historical buildings are a 1872 prison cell built from red and yellow gum, a Tudor-style post office, several 19th-century hotels and pubs, and a four-storey water tower from 1886.
 There is also an agricultural machinery museum housing pieces from the history of farming in the Mallee and Wimmera districts.

 The Warracknabeal Magistrates' Court closed on 1 January 1990.